simplecov-ruby/simplecov/README.md

 SimpleCov is built in [Continuous Integration] on Ruby 2.4+ as well as JRuby 9.2+.

+Note for JRuby => You need to pass JRUBY_OPTS="--debug" or create .jrubyrc and add debug.fullTrace=true

 ## Want to find dead code in production?

 Try [Coverband](https://github.com/danmayer/coverband).